 Stand this easel up in a corner of your child's work-play area for creative inspiration.
 One side is a chalkboard surface and the other features a magnetic whiteboard.
 Attach the included paper roll with magnets and set kids loose with paints, pastels or crayons, or post your daily schedule in an easy-to-see spot.

 Yes, it's the cutest math-themed rug you've ever seen.
 Yes, it's beautiful and soft enough to spend hours stretched out on.
-Yes, it's a cool chalkboard-green that doesn't show stains.
+Yes, it's neutral enough to match all decor.
 And yes, someone who's really really good at math double-checked all the equations to make sure they're correct.

 These days we all want a little less screen time and a lot more story time for our kids.
 Storypod is a brand-new audio toy that lets children listen to stories and music and read along with audiobooks independently.
 Kids activate the player by placing one of the insanely cute craft figurines on top—and a special figurine lets you record your own messages.
 There's a built-in timer and a parental control app, too.